Dante-Cadiz/black-cat-rescue/README.md

 The site's color scheme is limited to black, white, and 2 shades of lilac.
 The site meets all accessibility requirements, with aria labels for images present and fonts suitable.
 The site functions fully on desktop, tablet, and mobile devices.
-The website contains multiple images.
+The website contains multiple decorative background images.
 While striking, these images do not detract from the information presented in the website.
+I chose to omit alt tags from these background images as for users with screenreaders, losing the content of these images does not change the meaning of the website.

 ## Home page:
  ![black cat screenshot 1](https://user-images.githubusercontent.com/94368193/150524860-7a9934d3-a762-47fb-82bb-0c31b80f6570.png)